 Q: What interests you?

 Our attention and reaction to the challenges facing us and doing work that reflects the times in which we are living.
-I’m thinking about 100-200 years from now – in which this work could be experienced in technically unthinkable ways.
-I’m interested in harnessing digital innovation and smart contract technology to make frictionless and measurable impacts in the physical world.
+I’m thinking far into the future in which my artworks will be experienced in technically unimaginable ways today.
+Harnessing leading materials to present new artforms, LWS’s works in progress enable innovative stores of value and utility directly in response to the challenges confronting our civilization today.

 Q: Much of your work brings the wilderness into focus.
 What about this inspires you?

-The wilderness represents an original, essential state of something, in this case nature.
-The connection of the wilderness to our health and the health of all species interests me.
+The wilderness represents an original, essential state of something.
 Uncultivated, untouched land is as delicate as it is beautiful and bursting with vitality.
+I’m interested in the connection of the wilderness to our health and the health of all life on earth.

 Q: What does ‘Care of Self | Care of Other’ refer to?